The Historical Framework of Megillat Esther

 The letters reached every community throughout the empire and generated "joy, feasts and a holiday" among the Jews.
 Additionally, "many of the people of the land professed to be Jews, for the fear of the Jews had fallen upon them."
 Suddenly, it became worthwhile to be Jewish.
 On the thirteenth of Adar, the Jews assembled throughout the empire to wage war against their foes.
 However, they didn't plunder indiscriminately; they isolated specific targets and identified enemy posts.
 They located the heads of the organizations that plotted against them and those responsible for the plan to annihilate the Jewish people.
 During the time that passed in between the initial decree and the new ordinance, the Jews successfully identified their enemies and were adequately prepared for war.

-In 9:5, the Jews "struck at alltheir enemies;" in 9:6, the Jews of Shushan "killed a total of five hundred men."
+In Esther 9:5, the Jews "struck at all their enemies;" in Esther 9:6, the Jews of Shushan "killed a total of five hundred men."
 Let us recall the royal edict given to the Jews: "If any people or province attacks them, they may destroy, massacre, and exterminate its armed force together with women and children, and plunder their possessions."
 However, the verses detailing the actual combat make no mention of the "women and children."
 What more, "they did not lay hands on the spoil."
 Did the chief rabbi or some other person of authority order the people not to touch the spoils?
 We find no indication to this effect.
 Yet the Jewish armed forces dealt only with those whom they needed to, without capitalizing upon the situation for personal gain.
 The royal decree specifically allowed for the "plundering of their possessions," but the Jews had no interest in that which was not theirs.
 It was not enough to secure a physical victory over their enemies; a moral victory was also necessary, reflecting their status as "a singular nation ... whose statutes differ from those of all other nations."